 New York State Residency Guidelines for Determining In or Out-of-State Tuition

 A student enters SUNY Potsdam as a non-resident if answers to questions on their SUNY Admissions Application indicate out-of-state status.
-If you believe your designation should be changed, you must complete an Application for New York State Residency Status for Tuition Billing form (PDF), have it notarized, and supply documentation to verify your residency eligibility.
+If you believe your designation should be changed, you must complete an Application for New York State Residency Status for Tuition Billing form (PDF) and supply documentation to verify your residency eligibility.
 Note: a "Domicile" is "A fixed permanent home to which an individual intends to return whenever absent."

 There are three options for submitting the completed form:

 - Electronically: Access secure file drop location here.

 Potsdam, NY 13676

 Guidelines considered when reviewing applications regarding Residency Status:

 - Generally, individuals who have maintained their domicile in New York for a period of less than 12 months prior to the end of registration for a specific semester are presumed to be out-of-state residents and are not eligible for the resident tuition rate.
 Individuals who have lived in New York for less than 12 months may attempt to contest this presumption by providing definitive evidence proving that they have made New York their fixed, permanent and principal home.

 - Individuals who are financially dependent on their parent(S) and whose parent(S) live in a state other than New York are generally not eligible for the resident tuition rate.
 Students must show a) that their parents have not claimed them as a dependent on their federal income tax return for the previous year and B) one year of living without parent financial support to qualify for independent or emancipated status for residency purposes.